These melons were made for drumming!

 However, despite lacking in fandom culture, Bali has a DC comic book shop, and a lot of their own culture to sample while visiting.
 The number of temples on the island is staggering, and the craftsmanship of sculptures and other artistic pieces is stunning.
 The food is excellent, and scenery out of this world!

-If you’d like help booking this trip (or others!), please contact me Jennifer Desmarais through AJ Travel. firstname.lastname@example.org
+If you’d like help booking this trip (or others!).
+You can contact Jennifer Desmarais through Orleans Travel. firstname.lastname@example.org

 My Wife (AKA. the Weditor) isn’t feeling well today.
 Whenever she’s feeling particularly bad I make her Chicken Noodle soup.
 I should save the bones from our turkeys but whenever I do they tend to freezerburn.